Tonga has acceded to the Treaty on the Prohibition of Nuclear Weapons (TPNW), and will be legally bound by it from 5 October 2026.

 In 2016, Tonga voted in favour of the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.

 Prior to the adoption of the TPNW in 2017, nuclear weapons were the only weapons of mass destruction not subject to a comprehensive, globally applicable treaty prohibition.
-Tonga supported calls in the UN General Assembly fill this “legal gap”.
+Tonga supported calls in the UN General Assembly to fill this “legal gap”.